mentalhealthmodels/nmhsmn_web/content/blog/our-work/decision-aids/publicly-available/youthu/youthu.md

 **Release status**: Development release.
 Development releases should be viewed as "experimental" and have yet to complete all of the verification and validation checks expected of production releases.

 **Intended users**: Mental health planners and researchers with at least basic skills in using statistical software.
-Users must have an up to date version of the R statistical software installed on their machine to install and use the youth u R package.
+Users must have an up to date version of the R statistical software installed on their machine to install and use the youthu R package.

 **Who can access it?**: Free to all to use and to create derivative works from under the terms of the GPL-3 license.